Hikari0608/Underwater-object-detection/README.md

-# [TPAMI2025] Spatial Residual for Underwater Object Detection
+# [Research for Underwater Object Detection] Balancing Real-Time and Accuracy in Resource-Constrained Underwater Scenarios

-Research for Underwater Object Detection
+The TRT weights used are publicly available and the training code is being processed. ☺

 ## Directory Structure (Continuously updated)